Khashiev/Java7/README.md

-# Day 07 – Java bootcamp
+# Day 07 — Java bootcamp
 ### Reflection

-*Takeaways: Today you will develop your own frameworks that use the reflection mechanism*
+*Takeaways: Today you will develop your own frameworks that use the reflection mechanism.*

 # Contents
 1. [Chapter I](#chapter-i) \